irekasoft/IRSlideMenuController/ReadMe.md

 (For iPad)
 - suitable for landscape mode as the slide become side-by-side.

+We can change these parameter at Info.plist use code view.

 * in early stage of development, support left menu only.
 * recreating stuff like slide menu